GuildCrafts/core-data-structures/README.md

 Set artifact at #inexpensive_nilgai.
 Cloned github repository onto local drive.
 Getting started on project.
 To run the test, use $ npm test

 ## Usage and Examples
 Implemented Stack using a node class with data and next.
+Tested for the completeness of a Stack implementation.
-Working on implementing a linked list.
+Implemented a linked list using nodes.
+Finished all requirements except insertBefore(data) and insertAfter(data);